usnistgov/zenowrapper/README.md

 ### Copyright

-The ZENOWrapper source code is hosted at https://github.com/usnistgov/zenowrapper and is available under a dual license with the NIST Licences and the GNU General Public License, version 2 (see the file [NIST LICENSE](https://github.com/usnistgov/zenowrapper/blob/main/LICENSES/LICENSE_NIST.txt) and [GPLv2 LICENSE](https://github.com/usnistgov/zenowrapper/blob/main/LICENSES/LICENSE_GPL.txt)).

 Works of NIST employees are not not subject to copyright protection in the United States'

 ### License

+The ZENOWrapper source code is hosted at https://github.com/usnistgov/zenowrapper and is available under the [NIST LICENSE](https://github.com/usnistgov/zenowrapper/blob/main/LICENSE.md).
 The license in this repository is superseded by the most updated language on of the Public Access to NIST Research [*Copyright, Fair Use, and Licensing Statement for SRD, Data, and Software*][nist-open].